Martlark/flask-serialize/README.rst

  * Regularly called mixin methods now start with `fs_`.
  * Hook methods start with `__fs_` and end with `__`.
  * Control properties start with `__fs_` and end with `__`.
+ * Some hook functions can now return False or True rather than just raise Exceptions
+ * fs_get_delete_put_post now returns a HTTP code that is more accurate of the cause

 Release Notes
 -------------